Jonathan Jackson (Illinois politician): Civil and human rights activism

-In 2008, Jackson turned his attention to closures of Chicago Public Schools.
+In 2008, Jackson turned his attention to the closures of Chicago Public Schools.
 He has led several schools to public hearings and civic education training to thwart school closures and turnarounds by private companies in favor of investing in existing schools and keeping a community's institutional memory intact—especially in highly mobile neighborhoods where large numbers of students are homeless or living on the economic margins.
 In February 2010, he succeeded in helping Guggenheim Elementary School get off the closure list.
 Guggenheim is in the Englewood community on the city's South Side.
 Jackson, among others, made the case that forcing students to walk any further to school put them in harm's way.
 They also made the case that Guggenheim's test scores have steadily improved and it had a close-knit community with the momentum to achieve further gains.
 Previously, Jackson had persuaded school officials to abandon plans to close Holmes Elementary School, among others.

-Jackson's view of outsourcing public education mirrors that of an emerging vocal group of educators like New York University's Diane Ravitch and activists who assert that over-reliance on test scores and privatizing of public schools through wholesale charters and outsourcing allows schools to cherry-pick their student bodies while siphoning resources from the most marginalized children.
-They consider programs like No Child Left Behind and charter schools as a divestment of public education.
+Jackson's view of outsourcing public education mirrors that of an emerging vocal group of educators such as New York University's Diane Ravitch and activists who assert that over-reliance on test scores and privatizing of public schools through wholesale charters and outsourcing allows schools to cherry-pick their student bodies while siphoning resources from the most marginalized children.
+They consider programs such as No Child Left Behind and charter schools as a divestment of public education.